Sony A850 vs A9

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A850 does not offer wifi capability.
+In contrast, the A850 does not provide wifi capability.

 Both the A850 and the A9 have been discontinued, but can regularly be found used on eBay.
 The A9 was replaced by the Sony A9 II, while the A850 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A850 Manual (free pdf) or the online Sony A9 Manual.

 So what conclusions can be drawn?
 Is the Sony A850 better than the Sony A9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.